Jon Swain: Career

 For many years, Swain was The Sunday Times' correspondent in Paris.
 During this time he had many famous scoops, including uncovering the financial support extended by Libya's Colonel Gaddafi to Arthur Scargill's National Union of Mineworkers.

 He also reported for the newspaper from East Timor in 1999, at the time of its vote for independence.
 This period saw widespread violence by Indonesian-backed militias and by the Indonesian military itself, as Swain experienced first-hand.
 On the road to Becora, just east of Dili, together with American photographer Chip Hires and their Timorese driver and interpreter, Swain encountered, and was detained by, Indonesian soldiers of Battalion 745.
 In the same district, only a couple of hours later, these same soldiers would kill Dutch-born Financial Times journalist Sander Thoenes and attempt to kill his driver.
 The soldiers immediately abducted Swain's interpreter, rifle-butted the driver and gouged out an eye, and were looking for a discreet location to kill the two journalists and the driver.
 These three decided to escape, under fire, and hid in the bush.
 They then called The Sunday Times office in London on a mobile phone and The Times alerted the Australian forces in nearby Dili.
 Swain and Hires were rescued by helicopter.
 They located driver Sancho Ramos soon afterwards and were able to persuade the Australians to fly him to Darwin for immediate medical attention.
 The interpreter, Anacleto da Silva, has never been seen since.
 Swain has recounted the incident in print, and in a television interview for fellow journalist Step Vaessen, who was reporting from central Dili with her cameraman spouse, André.

-French journalist Denis Robert, who unveiled the "Clearstream affair", wrote in 2006 in his book Clearstream, l'enquête that he believes Jon Swain was working in 2005 for Hakluyt & Company Limited, a private intelligence firm based in London with close links to MI6.

 Swain was portrayed by Julian Sands in the film The Killing Fields (1984).